polkadotrock/period-app-for-teens/README.md

 Allows users to create and delete entries to track periods.
 Requires log in.
 ### Profile
 Users can log in using a passkey.
 We used 1password for our user authentication.
+### Credits
+All photos are from pexels.com.
+Cute uterus illustrations are from Canva (pro).
+Information cited is in individual articles under "sources".